EvanHahn/evanhahn-dot-com/src/markdown-pages/guides.md

 ---
 title: Guides
+description: Evan Hahn's guides.
 path: /guides
 ---

-I've written a number of guides and how-tos.
+I've written some guides and how-tos.
+Here they are:

 ## JavaScript